Biden Wants The Fed To Help Close Racial Economic Gaps. How Would That Work?

 In addition, it's also possible that such a policy wouldn't be very effective at shrinking gaps.
 That's the view of Sandy Darity, an economist at Duke University.

 "I don't see any way that aggregate interest rate policy will reduce the gap," Darity wrote in an email to NPR.
-"Since the unemployment rate gap is an index of the degree of discrimination in employment in the economy, and interest policy has no impact on discrimination, I have no idea why anyone would believe conventional Fed monetary policy cold have an effect on the black-white ratio of unemployment rates."
+"Since the unemployment rate gap is an index of the degree of discrimination in employment in the economy, and interest policy has no impact on discrimination, I have no idea why anyone would believe conventional Fed monetary policy could have an effect on the black-white ratio of unemployment rates."

 He added that he would prefer the Fed to instead "play a direct role in financing reparations for black American descendants of U.S. slavery."